CivicActions/ssp-toolkit/docs/ssp.md

 ##### Drupal

 Refer to control AC-2 in this SSP for further details on account provisioning.
 CivicActions will create and maintain an initial Drupal Administrator (highest level of Drupal Account).
-New Administrators are able to provide additional Administrator access at their own discretion, and are ultimately responsible for managing their own Administrator and other user accounts that they create.
+New Administrators are able to provide additional Administrator access at their own discretion and are ultimately responsible for managing their own Administrator and other user accounts that they create.

 #### b

 ##### Drupal

 Initial authenticator content (a unique email address – not previously used in any other account) is provided by the user.
-Internal initial password requirements set by CivicActions Operations and ongoing password refreshes by internal user follow the requirements set in the Identification and Authentication Policy.
+Internal initial password requirements set by CivicActions Operations and ongoing password refreshes by internal users follow the requirements set in the Identification and Authentication Policy.

 #### c